Catherine Bonifas: Marriage

-Unbeknownst to Catherine, her future husband William Bonifas was born on May 9, 1864, in Beringen, Luxembourg just six days before her own birth in Ireland.
+Her future husband William Bonifas was born on May 9, 1864, in Beringen, Luxembourg, just six days before her own birth in Ireland.
 Bill migrated to the United States with very little money and quickly became a lumberjack in the Upper Peninsula, ending up at the same logging camp where Catherine worked as a maid.
 The two were married in 1894.

-The Bonifas couple founded the William Bonifas Logging Company soon after, buying 40 acres of timberland in hopes of supplying Kimberly-Clark Paper Company in Neenah, Wisconsin.
+The couple founded the William Bonifas Logging Company soon after, buying 40 acres of timberland in hopes of supplying Kimberly-Clark Paper Company in Neenah, Wisconsin.
 After watching Kimberly-Clark sell his wood to General Motors for use as the wooden panels on their station wagons, William Bonifas purchased stock in both General Motors and Kimberly-Clark before 1900.

-In 1899, Catherine and William opened their home to a young schoolteacher named Mary E. Hogan who had moved to the area to teach country school on the Garden Peninsula.
+In 1899, the couple opened their home to a young schoolteacher named Mary E. Hogan who had moved to the area to teach at a country school on the Garden Peninsula.
 The local priest introduced her to the Bonifases as she needed room and board, and the couple readily agreed to take her in.
 Catherine quickly hired her to manage their logging company's financials after noticing her intelligence and organizational skills, as William was illiterate.
 Mary became an integral part of the company for decades, residing with Catherine and William for the majority of her time there.
-Notably, she advised William in what eventually became the most successful business venture of his life: investing in International Cellucotton Products Corporation, the creators of Kleenex and Kotex sanitary products.
+Notably, she advised William in what eventually became the most successful business venture of his life: investing in International Cellucotton Products Corporation, the creators of Kleenex and Kotex.
 That investment alone increased the Bonifas fortune more than their own company or any other partnership or investment.
 Though it cannot be confirmed for certain, her relationship with Mary E. Hogan likely led to Catherine's later decision to designate a sizable portion of her fortune to the construction of an elementary school in Garden.

 The couple sold the William Bonifas Logging Company to Kimberly-Clark in 1927 for $250,000, and William became their Vice President of Timber Operations.
-As they got older, Catherine and Bill Bonifas were known for wintering in Miami Beach, Florida to avoid the cold weather of the Upper Peninsula.
+As they got older, Catherine and Bill Bonifas were known for wintering in Miami Beach, Florida, to avoid the cold weather.
 William Bonifas retired in June 1936, approximately five months before he died.